Decay of Solutions of the Teukolsky Equation for Higher Spin in the Schwarzschild Geometry: Introduction

-For computing the energy density in~(\ref{Egvdef}) one needs to know all the components of the spin $s$ field.
-In order to compute all these component functions from a given solution~$\Phi$ of the Teukolsky equation~(\ref{teq}), one can proceed in two essentially different ways.
-The first method is to take~$\Phi$ as the first component, and to compute all the other components inductively using the first order system of differential equations.
-The second, probably more elegant method is to regard~$\Phi$ as the so-called Debye potential (a generalization of the classical Hertz potential in electrodynamics), from which all the field components are obtained by differentiation; this is worked out in detail in~\cite{CK, Wald2}.
-In any case, substituting the resulting expressions for the field components into~(\ref{Egvdef}), unfortunately for $s=1$ or~$2$ one gets very complicated expressions involving higher derivatives of~$\Phi$, which seem very difficult to handle.
+Given a solution~$\Phi$ of the Teukolsky equation for~$s=2$, all the components of the Weyl tensor can be computed using the Teukolsky-Starobinsky identities (see~\cite{C}).
+The corresponding metric perturbations can be obtained by integration (for explicit formulas see~\cite{WL}).
+Expanding the resulting metric perturbations in spherical harmonics and choosing a specific gauge (as worked out in detail in~\cite{RW, zerilli}), one obtains solutions of the well-known Regge-Wheeler and Zerilli equations.
+For each angular mode, the corresponding energy of the gravitational wave is given as the spatial integral over a definite energy density (this energy density is given in a convenient form in~\cite[eqn~(1.10)]{FM}).
+Taking the sum of all modes, one obtains a corresponding formula for the energy of the gravitational wave described by~$\Phi$.
+Clearly, the resulting expressions for the energy density are very complicated and involve higher derivatives of~$\Phi$.
 For this reason, we are unable to use the explicit form of the energy density.
 In particular, we cannot work with a corresponding energy scalar product.
 As a consequence, the associated Hamiltonian will not be a symmetric operator, and thus we cannot use spectral theory in Hilbert spaces.
 The main technical difficulty of the present paper is to prove completeness and decay without using the spectral theorem.
 Nevertheless, we will make use of the existence of a positive energy density a few times, without refering to its explicit form.

 The main step in the proof is to derive an integral representation for the propagator, whereby we integrate over the real line~$\R$ together with another line parallel to~$\R$ (see Theorem~\ref{thmintrep2}).
 The latter line integral reflects the fact that the essential spectrum of the Hamiltonian has a contribution in the complex plane.
 The appearance of a complex essential spectrum can be understood from the fact that the Teukolsky equation~(\ref{teq}) involves first order time derivatives, which after time separation~$e^{-i \omega t}$ with real~$\omega$ lead to complex potentials in the resulting radial equation.
 These complex potentials make it impossible to apply standard techniques used for 1-dimensional Schr\"odinger equations.
 In particular, the fundamental solutions of the radial ODE behave asymptotically near infinity like a power of~$r$ times a plane wave (and no longer just like plane waves as in the case~$s=0$).
 This requires us to develop new techniques like obtaining refined WKB estimates for Jost solutions with complex potentials, and working with non-closed integration contours.
 To prove completeness, we use an idea in Bachelot~\cite{B}, which reduces the completeness problem to obtaining resolvent estimates for large values of the spectral parameter~$\omega$.